kavia-common/network-web-application-5256-5507/NetworkWebApplication/README.md

 # Network Web Application

-A monolithic React + Flask application for managing network devices.
+A React + Flask application for managing network devices.
 Users can add, view, edit, delete, and ping devices.
-The backend exposes RESTful APIs backed by MongoDB, and in production the Flask app serves the built React frontend.
+The backend exposes RESTful APIs backed by MongoDB.
+The frontend is now a standalone React app; the backend serves only API endpoints.

 ## Overview